Adrian D. Zurca, MD

 See Lurie Children's Provider Profile

-Adrian Zurca, MD, specializes in pediatric critical care and serves as an attending physician in the Pediatric Intensive Care Unit at Ann and Robert H. Lurie Children’s Hospital.
+Adrian Zurca, MD, specializes in pediatric critical care and serves as an attending physician in the pediatric intensive care unit at Ann and Robert H. Lurie Children’s Hospital of Chicago.
 Dr. Zurca has distinguished himself as a leader in pediatric critical care medical education, participating in a number of multi-center efforts to evaluate and improve training for residents and fellows in the pediatric intensive care unit.
 He is also interested in the use of medical simulation as both an educational and quality tool, and has led multiple efforts to study the use of simulation in the pediatric inpatient setting.
-Finally, Dr. Zurca has worked on various diversity, equity, and inclusion initiatives, including work specifically focused on language equity and improving the communication experiences of families with children admitted to the pediatric intensive care unit.
+Finally, Dr. Zurca is interested in social influencers of health, including work specifically focused on language equity and improving the communication experiences of families with children admitted to the pediatric intensive care unit.

 Education and Background